top of page

 If you would like to add a review or endorsement of the book, please write to etoshakunenehistories@gmail.com

-We're also delighted to see that in less than a month since this volume was published (on 2 August 2024) the complete book has been downloaded more than 600 times:
+We're also delighted to see that in less than a month since this volume was published (on 2 August 2024) the complete book has been downloaded more than 600 times (Update: on 27 November full-text downloads had reached almost 1,000):

 Usage figures additionally show that to date the most downloads by continent have been in Africa, with Namibia the country that has accessed the book the most: